 There are in-person and blended course options depending on the vendor (AHA, HSI, ECSI) and an in-person class generally runs 16 hours over two days.
 (This does not include the CPR/AED/FA class time).

 Courses can be taught at our Queensbury location or at your location.
-Evolutions are usually done outside in real environments weather permitting.
+Evolutions are usually done outside in real environments severe weather permitting.

 Contact Us today to discuss Wilderness First Aid training for your troop or organization.